-If there is an epidemic of an infectious illness and the Health Centre becomes full, Lisa More O'Ferrall (Manager) will need to prioritise pupils and parents will be contacted and asked to collect pupils.
+If there is an epidemic of an infectious illness and the Health Centre becomes full, the Senior Nurse Manager will need to prioritise pupils and parents will be contacted and asked to collect pupils.
 This will be done in conjunction with advice from the Health Protection Agency.